it3xl/git-repo-sync/README.md

 Its value may represent any branch name.<br/>
 Examples: `master`, `@test`, `client-prod`, `vendor-master`, `it3xl_git_repo_sync_enabled`.<br/>
-Be aware that such a branch will be syncronized by **git-repo-sync** despite the branch prefix filtering described above.
+Be aware that such a branch will be synchronized by **git-repo-sync** despite the branch prefix filtering described above.

 The **git-repo-sync** will check that such a branch exist in both remote repositories and that it has the same or related commits, i.e. its commits are located in the same Git-tree.<br/>
 This will protect you from occasional adhesion of unrelated git-repositories and deletion of branches that have the same names.<br/>
 Git may store many independent projects (trees) in the same repository and this is uncommon behavior for many users.

 I advise to use it3xl_git_repo_sync_enabled name to make it explicit for others that their Git-repo is synchronized with another remote repo.<br/>
-They could search in the Internet by the word *it3xl_git_repo_sync_enabled* and understand the applied soulution.
+They could search in the Internet by the word *it3xl_git_repo_sync_enabled* and understand the applied solution.

 ### Notes
 * Usage of SSH wasn't tested.
-* **git-repo-sinc** is resilient for HTTP fails and interruptions.
+* **git-repo-sync** is resilient for HTTP fails and interruptions.
 * It has protections from an occasional deletion of your entire remote repository.
 * Arbitrary Git-history rewriting is supported.
 * With a single installation of **git-repo-sync** you can synchronize as many pairs of Git-repositories as you want.
 Every pair is a sync project.
-* **git-repo-sinc** doesn't synchronize Git-tags.
+* **git-repo-sync** doesn't synchronize Git-tags.
 (Some popular Git-servers block manipulations with Git-tags.)

 ### CI/CD on Automation Servers support
 * **git-repo-sync** works with remote Git repositories asynchronously, by default.